PranavBatchu/CS7641_Group58/README.md

 ### Data Preprocessing Methods Identified
 ### ML Algorithms/Models Identified
+As a foundational algorithm for binary classification, logistic regression will be employed to predict match outcomes (HomeWin, Draw, AwayWin).
+This model is straightforward to implement and interpret, making it a suitable choice for initial predictions based on performance metrics and betting odds.

+To enhance prediction accuracy, we will utilize a Random Forest Classifie.
+By aggregating predictions from multiple decision trees, this model can better capture complex patterns in the data and reduce the risk of overfitting, leading to improved generalization on unseen data.

 ### Unsupervised and Supervised Learning Methods Identified
 Even though our data is already labeling, we will explore clustering methods such as K-means clustering to identify patterns within teams based on their performance metrics.
 This unsupervised approach can provide insights into team behavior that may enhance our understanding of match dynamics.